PetriKiviniemi/ChessEngine/readme.md

 TODO::

-Chess icons by https://opengameart.org/users/johnpablok Aggragated icons into a single spritesheet
+Chess icons by https://opengameart.org/users/johnpablok Aggragated the chess icons into a single spritesheet